Skip to main content

 Teaching is delivered primarily through sessions lasting between one and five hours.
 These typically combine seminar discussions with practical workshops to develop statistical, methodological and analytical experience.
 Where possible, these will be student-led, with participants encouraged to devise exercises engaging with the relevant issues and to direct fellow students in these experiments.

 We place emphasis on group discussion and the development of independent thought and analysis appropriate to carry out an independent piece of research of high quality, in an area of interest to you.
 In some contributing modules, you will give oral presentations which form part of the formative assessment.
 Summative assessment is usually by written assignment, with an emphasis on developing and demonstrating skills relevant in real-world settings (eg posters, grant proposals, podcasts).
-There are also some written exams, particularly for modules focussing on methodology and statistics.
+There are also some written exams, particularly for modules focusing on methodology and statistics.

 International & EU requirements